Vasco-Faria/TQS_107323/lab3/lab3_1/README.md

+# Questions

-##Identify a couple of examples that use AssertJ expressive methods chaining.
+## Identify a couple of examples that use AssertJ expressive methods chaining.

 assertThat(found).isEqualTo(alex);
 assertThat(fromDb.getEmail()).isEqualTo(emp.getEmail());
 assertThat(doesEmployeeExist).isFalse();

-##Identify an example in which you mock the behavior of the repository (and avoid involving a database).
+## Identify an example in which you mock the behavior of the repository (and avoid involving a database).

 @BeforeEach
     public void setUp() {